alegithub72/checkersjavafx/README.md

-# Chekcers game by JavaFX
+# Space Invaders Chekcers game by JavaFX
-The game of checkers made with JavaFX
+The game of checkers made with Java and JavaFX, space invaders style.